hashicorp/consul/contributing/network-areas/README.md

 * Serf
   * Serf is the interface that drives node health updates in Consul.
   * When memberlist updates the status of a member then Serf will send corresponding events to Consul.
 Based on these events Consul then updates the catalog.

+### Telemetry

+`consul.area.connections.outgoing` - Tracks outbound network area connections.
+When both the dialing and dialed servers support pooling then this metric tracks open connections in the pool.
+When connection pooling is not supported this metric tracks connections opened over time.

 ## Implementation Overview